 What Grass to Get Where You Live?

 Assuming you want real grass, the area that you live in is a very important factor in the grass you can grow.
 Different breeds are designed for different climates, and picking the wrong one would be problematic.
 Make sure you choose a breed that is suitable for your climate, or it will either do poorly or require a lot more care than usual to flourish.

 The main thing that lets grass recover from damage is its ability to grow new grass in places that need it, and quickly.
 The various breeds grow at different rates, making some better for long-term durability than others.
 Of course, the speed of growth isn’t everything: some grasses may grow more slowly but have better resistance to certain hazards or conditions.
 You should take all of that into consideration when coming to a decision.

 The different breeds of grass have different rates of growth, but they have different means of growth as well.
 Some spread out very easily, stretching out across an area with ease.
-Others grow in a more vertical manner than they do horizontal, so they don’t spread as easily.
-Those that grow outwards quickly will cover a yard with ease, but may grow a little too much, breaching areas you don’t want.
+Others grow in a more vertical manner than they do horizontally, so they don’t spread as easily.
+Those that grow outwards quickly will cover a yard with ease but may grow a little too much, breaching areas you don’t want.
 Clump growing grass is much easier to control, but you may have to reseed the yard a few times to cover bare spots.

 Conclusion – Do Your Research